Aptiv: History

-Plants in Puerto Real, Cádiz, Spain, closed, with a loss of 1,600 direct jobs, and more than 2,500 indirect jobs in February 2007, despite having agreed to continue its manufacturing operations until 2010 and receiving more than from various public administrations to guarantee its workers' jobs.
-The Regional Government of Andalusia announced it would begin legal action against the company for breach of local labor laws.
+In February 2007, the company closed its plants in Puerto Real, Cádiz, Spain, with a loss of 1,600 direct jobs, and more than 2,500 indirect jobs.
+The closure came despite agreements by the company to continue its manufacturing operations until 2010 in exchange for more than from the government.
+The Regional Government of Andalusia sued the company for breach of local labor laws.
+In July 2007, Delphi agreed to pay €500 million in costs, including €120 million to workers, for permission to close the plants.
+Workers received 45 days of severance pay for every year they worked at the company.